fb tracking

 But back to long ago: how is it that so many women died during childbirth, when women had increased access to medical care and hospitals?
 Were homebirths and midwives to blame for the deaths?

-Why Did So Many Women Die During Childbirth?
+Why So Many Women Used To Die During Childbirth?

 It’s not uncommon to hear people say things like, “Ha, you want a homebirth?
 In the olden days, that’s why so many women died!”
 But they don’t actually know all the details.
 Here are 4 major reasons why so many women died during childbirth and soon after: